Specialize in understanding key developments in an increasingly changing world

 - Study with trained lecturers employing innovative and exciting teaching techniques such as interactive lectures, simulations, scenario exercises, debate-discussions and the use of audio-visual sources.

-- Gain career enhancing skills alongside your academic study with skills training ‘built-in’ to courses, work placements and the possibility to learn another language.
+- Gain career enhancing skills alongside your academic study with skills training ‘built-in’ to courses, work experience and the possibility to learn another language.

 What opportunities might it lead to?